-It's easy to have your email address added to the MDCH Immunization Listserv.
+It's easy to have your email address added to the MDHHS Immunization Listserv.
 Simply send an email message to firstname.lastname@example.org and enter the word SUBSCRIBE in the SUBJECT field.
 Once you have signed up, you will receive information about the MDCH Fall Regional Immunization Conferences.
 In addition, you will begin receiving the Michigan Immunization Timely Tips (MITT) newsletter, as well as other immunization-related updates on a periodic basis.

 From the Vault: Videos shown at 2014 Fall Conferences

 Making a Strong Provider Recommendation - Jevon McFadden, MD, MPH

 Completing the 5-Step Immunization Process in a Busy Office - Matthew M. Davis, MD, MAPPP